-If a function of two (or more) arguments, $g:A\to B\to C$, is applied to just one argument x we obtain a function $gx:B\to C$ which is a partially applied version of g.
+If a function of two (or more) arguments, $g : A \rightarrow B \rightarrow C$, is applied to just one argument x we obtain a function $g x : B \to C$ which is a partially applied version of g.
 Thus, we can view any function as a 1-argument function, possibly returning a function.

-We can also convert g into $h:(A,B)\to C$ by pairing up the first two arguments.
+We can also convert g into $h : (A, B) \to C$ by pairing up the first two arguments.
 More generally, we can convert any (n-argument) function into a 1-argument function that takes as arguments n-tuples.
 For binary functions this conversion can be done generically:

-uncurry : $$(A \rightarrow B \rightarrow C) \rightarrow ((A, B) \rightarrow C)$$ uncurry $f(a, b) = f(a, b)$
+$uncurry : (A \rightarrow B \rightarrow C) \rightarrow ((A, B) \rightarrow C)$ uncurry f(a, b) = f a b